MarcusTTran/SudokuWordGame_CMPT276/Requirments.md

 - Kebab menu on puzzle page for quick app navigation

 <b><b>{+Iteration 4 quick list of implemented features: +}</b> </b><br/>
-- Listening Comprehension mode for French
+- Puzzle support for additional 3 Languages (Spanish, Arabic, Chinese))
-- Listening Comprehension mode for English
+- Listening Comprehension mode for 5 Languages (English, French, Spanish, Arabic, Chinese)
 - Listening Comprehension mode support for user entered custom words
 - Listening Comprehension mode support for all puzzle sizes
+- Garbage Button to erase user entered words in cells
 - Dynamically limit Dictionary peeks depending on difficulty set
 - Load in user entered words on custom words page for quick modifications
-- Save custom words on app exit and load the words in on app open
+- Save user entered custom words on app exit and load the words in on app open
 - Support for entry of custom words with accents or accent characters
 - Demo/Debug difficulty for game demonstrations
 - Plus, Code Refactoring to improve efficiency and remove bugs